lbogdan/ramblings-drafts/vue-eslint-prettier.md

 If we now remove the error and save everything should go back to normal - the app compiles and the error overlay goes away.

 This usually annoy the hell out of people (and eventually make them hate `eslint` and never use it again in their life, before giving up on web development entirely) when e.g. commenting out a piece of code and getting lots of `no-unused-vars` errors and that dreaded error overlay, so they now have to find and comment all those unused declarations before things go back to normal and they can continue coding away.
-We'll see how we can elegantly tackle this a bit later, but until then, if you really want to feel better and disable `eslint` in the dev-server, create a `vue.config.js` in the project folder (if not already there) and set [`lintOnSave`](https://cli.vuejs.org/config/#lintonsave) like this:
+In my opinion, this is an awful first-time developer experience.
+We'll see how we can elegantly tackle this soon, but until then, if you really want to feel better and disable `eslint` in the dev-server, create a `vue.config.js` (if not already there) in the project folder and set [`lintOnSave`](https://cli.vuejs.org/config/#lintonsave) like this:

 ```js
 // vue.config.js